gomesdigital/airplonk/README.md

 ```
 sudo docker run -it --name mycontainer airplonk:latest
 ```
 Optional tag is `-d` to run the container in the background.
-You are able to enter a bash shell in the container and run airplonk from there to ste a different working directory:
+You are able to enter a bash shell in the container and run airplonk from there to set a different working directory:
 ```
 sudo docker run -d -it --name mycontainer airplonk:latest
 sudo docker exec -it mycontainer bash